 - Add the 2 eggs, one at a time, and beat well after each addition.

 - Add the flour, and mix just until all incorporated

 - Shell pistachios, and roughly chop, so that pistachio sizes range from full nut to cut into quarters.
 If using a chocolate bar, cut into small (0.5 cm cubed) even sized pieces.
 Chop rosemary finely.

-- Add pistachios, white chocolate, and rosemary to dough mixture, and beat well to combine.
+- Add pistachios, white chocolate, and rosemary to dough mixture, and stir well to combine.
 Scrape down sides of bowl if necessary.